-Figure 3: This chart depicts the timing, Cascadia Subduction Zone events over the past 10,000 years.
-The most recent event occurred on January 26, 1700.
-The 1700 event is considered to be a "medium sized" event.
-The data used to create this chart came from research that examined the many submarine landslides, known as "turbidites," earthquakes (Witter and others, 2011).
-The the bigger the earthquake."
+Figure 3: This chart depicts the timing, frequency, and magnitude of the last 19 great Cascadia Subduction Zone events over the occurred on January 26, 1700.
+The 1700 event is considered to be a "medium sized" from research that examined the many submarine landslides, known as "turbidites," at are triggered only by these great earthquakes (Witter and others, 2011).
+The loose correlation is "the bigger the turbidite,